Ambergris Caye, Belize

 Whilst there is a big focus on relaxation at Cayo Espanto, it's impossible to ignore the sparkling ocean which surrounds, a perfect playground for adventures.
 Diving here is world-class and trips can easily be arranged to the world’s second largest barrier reef, home to a dazzling variety of underwater life.
 The reef’s beauty and richness has put Belize among the top 10 dive destinations in the world.
 For those that don't dive, this is also a fantastic destination for snorkelling and fly fishing.
 Non-motorised watersports are included in your stay, including the use of kayaks, pedal boats and sailboats, whilst jungle trips and tours of Mayan ruins can be added at an additional charge.

 There are seven individual cabanas with individual sea front freshwater pools, verandas and alfresco showers.
 Each is rustic in style but furnishings are luxurious and each comes with a team of staff to cater to your every need.

 Children are welcomed but there are no specific facilities available.

-Facilities include a spa for some serious relaxation and a small fitness center.
-For something a little more active then peddle boats and kayaks are available for guests' use, as well as snorkeling equipment and scuba gear for those participating in diving.
+Facilities include a spa for some serious relaxation and a small fitness centre.
+For something a little more active then peddle boats and kayaks are available for guests' use, as well as snorkelling equipment and scuba gear for those participating in diving.